-To avoid the mandatory 20% withholding tax, you may roll over your distribution to an eligible retirement plan within 60 days of receipt of your distribution.
+To defer payment of the 20% withholding tax, you may roll over your distribution to an eligible retirement plan within 60 days of receipt of your distribution.
 However, this 60-day period may be extended in cases of casualty, disaster, or other events beyond your reasonable control.